 - Difficulty with tracking across the page.

 - Upset by glare on the page or oversensitive to bright lights.

 In some cases any of these symptoms can significantly affect reading ability.
 It can also make reading very tiring.
 Of course a child will not necessarily recognise what they see as a problem, as this is how they always see text.

-If a child complains of a least one of these problems or has difficulty at school, they should be referred to an optometrist or orthoptist with expertise in this particular field.
+If a child complains of a least one of these problems or has difficulty at school, they should be referred to an optometrist or orthoptist with expertise in this particular field (see contact details below).
 Many dyslexic people are sensitive to the glare of white backgrounds on a page, white board or computer screen.
 This can make the reading of text much harder.

 - The use of cream or pastel coloured backgrounds can mitigate this difficulty as can coloured filters either as an overlay or as tinted reading glasses. - People with reading difficulties sometimes have a weakness in eye co-ordination or focussing and an specialist practitioner might recommend treating this with eye exercises or glasses.
 If these problems are present, they should be detected and treated before coloured filters are prescribed.